N5FPP/bashrc-scripts/README.md

-Do not come back to me if these scripts destroy your computer, cause your dog to run away from home, your spouse to find a smarter partner, acne to break out across your skin, cause your cows to stop giving milk, etc. etc. etc.
+Do not come back to me if these scripts destroy your computer, cause your dog to run away from home, your spouse to find a smarter partner, acne to break out across your skin, or your cows to stop giving milk, etc. etc. etc.